Frequently Asked Questions

 - Classes taken during summer quarter

 Running Start students have the same rights and responsibilities as any other college student.
 All student educational records are maintained according to the Family Educational Rights and Privacy Act of 1974 (FERPA) concerning information that becomes part of the permanent record and governing the conditions of its disclosure.
-Only the student’s name, dates of enrollment, and degrees earned can be released without their authorization.
+Only your name, dates of enrollment, and degrees earned can be released without your authorization.

 Yes, these classes are considered to be within the normal delivery of the college curriculum.
 For more information on online classes, visit eLearning.